 - 8 oz container vegan cream cheese

-- 10 oz container extra firm silken tofu
+- 10 oz container silken tofu

 - Topping: Dairy-free Whipped Topping and Raspberries

 - Combine the pie filling ingredients in a food processor or high-speed blender.
 Pulse until combined.

 - Pour the pie filling into the cooled pie crust.
 Refrigerate for 2 hours, up to overnight.
 It will firm up as it chills.

 - Serve with dairy-free cream whipped topping and fresh raspberries.

 Serving the Pie:

 - Top the pie with dollops of coconut whipped cream and key lime slices.

 (The products above contain sponsored links to products we use and recommend)